tinuwalther/PodePSHTML/README.md

 ![PodePSHTM-Index](./public/img/SQLite.png)

 This page display some data of a table from a local SQLite database.
 The database is located at ./PodePSHTML/db/psxi.db and contains the tables classic_ESXiHosts, classic_summary, cloud_ESXiHosts, and cloud_summary to create a query for.
-You can update this page with the FileWatcher- or REST API method.
+You can update this page with the REST API method.

 ### Pester page

 ![PodePSHTM-Index](./public/img/Pester0.png)![PodePSHTM-Index](./public/img/Pester1.png)![PodePSHTM-Index](./public/img/Pester2.png)![PodePSHTM-Index](./public/img/Pester3.png)

 This page display the result of some Pester Tests.
-The Script for the PesterTests is located at ./PodePSHTML/bin/Invoke-PesterResult.Tests.You can update this page with the FileWatcher- or REST API method. ps1.
+The Script for the PesterTests is located at ./PodePSHTML/bin/Invoke-PesterResult.Tests.You can update this page with the REST API method. ps1.

 ### Mermaid page

 ![PodePSHTM-Index](./public/img/Mermaid0.png)![PodePSHTM-Index](./public/img/Mermaid1.png)![PodePSHTM-Index](./public/img/Mermaid2.png)

 This page display a Diagram of an ESXi Host Inventory from a local SQLite database.
 The database is located at ./PodePSHTML/db/psxi.db.
 It runs a query on the table classic_ESXiHosts.
-You can update this page with the FileWatcher- or REST API method.
+You can update this page the with REST API method.

 [TOP](#)